-You can also set the wls:severity level to CUSTOM, and then enable (set to true) or disable (set to false) the specific severity levels you want to audit using one or more of the following child elements as Example 4-14 shows:
+You can also set the wls:severity level to CUSTOM, and then enable (set to true) or disable (set to false) the specific severity levels you want to audit using one or more of the following child elements as Example 10-15 shows:

-- wls:information-audit-severity-enabled: If the severity value is set to CUSTOM, setting this child elemnent to true causes the Oracle CEP security auditor to generate audit records for events with a severity level of INFORMATION. - wls:warning-audit-severity-enabled: If the severity value is set to CUSTOM, setting this child elemnent to true causes the Oracle CEP security auditor to generate audit records for events with a severity level of WARNING. - wls:error-audit-severity-enabled: If the severity value is set to CUSTOM, setting this child elemnent to true causes the Oracle CEP security auditor to generate audit records for events with a severity level of ERROR. - wls:success-audit-severity-enabled: If the severity value is set to CUSTOM, setting this child elemnent to true causes the Oracle CEP security auditor to generate audit records for events with a severity level of SUCESS.
+- wls:information-audit-severity-enabled: If the severity value is set to CUSTOM, setting this child element to true causes the Oracle CEP security auditor to generate audit records for events with a severity level of INFORMATION. - wls:warning-audit-severity-enabled: If the severity value is set to CUSTOM, setting this child elemnent to true causes the Oracle CEP

-- wls:failure-audit-severity-enabled: If the severity value is set to CUSTOM, setting this child elemnent to true causes the Oracle CEP security auditor to generate audit records for events with a severity level of FAILURE. - 5.
-Save and close the security.xml file. - 6.
-Restart the Oracle CEP server for the changes to take effect.
+- security auditor to generate audit records for events with a severity level of WARNING. - wls:error-audit-severity-enabled: If the severity value is set to CUSTOM, setting this child elemnent to true causes the Oracle CEP security auditor to generate audit records for events with a severity level of ERROR. - wls:success-audit-severity-enabled: If the severity value is set to CUSTOM, setting this child elemnent to true causes the Oracle CEP security auditor to generate audit records for events with a severity level of SUCCESS. - wls:failure-audit-severity-enabled: If the severity value is set to CUSTOM, setting this child elemnent to true causes the Oracle CEP security auditor to generate audit records for events with a severity level of FAILURE. - 5.
+Save and close the security.xml file. - Restart the Oracle CEP server for the changes to take effect.
+See Section 1.5.4, "Starting and Stopping Oracle CEP Servers".

-4.10 Disabling Security
+10.10 Disabling Security